Cory Schneider: Vancouver Canucks (2008–2013)

 Remaining as Luongo's backup for the start of the 2011–12 season, Schneider's playing time was expanded when Luongo suffered an injury in mid-November 2011.
-Despite Luongo's return to the lineup after missing two games, Schneider continued to earn starts due to his performance.
+Despite Luongo's return to the lineup after missing two games, Schneider continued to earn starts due to his stellar performance.
 On November 28, he was named the NHL's Second Star of the Week after recording three wins in as many contests, a span that included back-to-back shutouts (on November 23 against the Colorado Avalanche and November 25 against the Phoenix Coyotes).
 Schneider finished his second full NHL season with improved numbers.
-Of the 33 games he played, he started 28 and compiled 20 wins and 9 losses.
+Of the 33 games he played, he started 28 and compiled 20 wins and nine losses.
 His 1.96 GAA and .937 save percentage over 33 games ranked third and second in the NHL, respectively, while also setting Canucks team records.
 His GAA topped the 2.11 mark Luongo had set in 2010–11, while his save percentage bettered the .929 he had achieved, also in the previous season.
 The latter team record also ranked as the fourth-best ever recorded in the NHL.

-During the 2012 Stanley Cup playoffs, Schneider supplanted Luongo as the team's playoff goalie.
-After Vancouver lost their first two games against the eighth-seeded Los Angeles Kings in the opening round, Vigneault started Schneider.
-Despite losing game three, Schneider started for the remainder of the series, which Los Angeles won four-games-to-one.
-In three games, he recorded a 1.31 GAA and .960 save percentage.
+During the 2012 playoffs, Schneider supplanted Luongo as the team's playoff goalie.
+After Vancouver lost their first two games against the eighth-seeded Los Angeles Kings 4–2 in the opening round, Vigneault started Schneider.
+Despite losing game three 1–0 for a 3–0 series deficit, Schneider started for the remainder of the series, which Los Angeles won four-games-to-one.
+In the three games he played, he recorded a 1.31 GAA and .960 save percentage.
 Vigneault's decision led many in the media to believe that Schneider would retain the role the following season, while Luongo would be traded.
 Although Luongo's contract included a no-trade clause, he told reporters following the Canucks' defeat to the Kings that he would waive it if the team asked him to.
 During the off season, Schneider and the Canucks agreed to a three-year, $12 million contract.

 During the 2012–13 NHL lockout, Schneider played with Swiss team HC Ambrì-Piotta of National League A. He played in eight games and recorded a .914 save percentage.
 Returning to Vancouver as NHL play resumed, Schneider appeared in 30 games for the Canucks and posted a 17–9–4 record and was one of five goaltenders to tie for the NHL lead with five shutouts.
 He appeared in two playoff games, both losses, as the Canucks were swept out of the first round by the San Jose Sharks.